 “There have been several occasions where I have sought to donate blood and I have been shocked that such an exclusion existed, particularly given the research and advances in testing,” he said.

-The Australian Red Cross Blood Service explains its attitude on its website.
+The Australian Red Cross Blood Service explains the policy on its website.

 “Scientific modelling shows that overall, even men in a declared exclusive gay relationship have, on average, a 50 times greater risk of HIV infection, compared to heterosexual Australians with a new sexual partner.